What are ‘Standards’?

 The British Standards Institute (BSI) is the oldest standards organisation in the world, promoting best practice on behalf of British industry and the public.
 The BSI facilitates the development of standards through technical committees (TCs) and subcommittees (SCs) of representatives of interested parties.
 Standards relating to wheelchairs and wheelchair seating are the responsibility of sub-committee CH173/1.

-The voluntary membership of sub-committee CH173/1 is constituted of nominated representatives from professional bodies and trade organisations, and includes, among others, representatives from:
+The voluntary membership of sub-committee CH173/1 is constituted of nominated representatives from professional bodies and trade organisations, including representatives from:

 The sub-committee also co-opts experts with appropriate skills and knowledge.